m59peacemaker/js-wark/README.md

 )
 ```

-There is certainly more information here - I would even say it does fully define the counter, and we are able to gain a complete (in a sense, anyway) understanding of this expression by reading it alone.
+There is certainly more information here - I would even say it does fully define the counter, and we are able to gain a complete (in a sense) understanding of this expression by reading it alone.
 These are good things.
-However, there are issues in how this is expressed.
+However, there are issues.
 Words such as `dispatch` and `useReducer` may be things that you know how to use in this context, but they don't mean anything otherwise.
 I urge you to consider whether, when asked what a counter is, and remembering that you must be thoroughly accurate and technical, if any answer you'd ever give would say something like `useReducer` or `dispatch`.
 Moreover, consider how you could define what `useReducer` and `dispatch` mean, without saying something about how to write code using them.

 Issues of meaning and grammar aside, the greatest failure in this approach is that `dispatch` is on the left hand side, but affects the behavior of the right hand side - the composition that created it. `dispatch` is sent out into the world to implicitly affect the expression it is derived from, whereas functional compositionality requires that it be a value explicity passed into the expression.
 The occurrences of "increment" and "decrement" are implicit.
 There is no expression in this approach that refers to their actual occurrence.
 Consider something like a promise or an emitter.
 Those are examples of values that can represent something like "occurrence".